Time-inconsistent reinsurance and investment optimization problem with delay under random risk aversion: Numerical illustrations

 \subsection{The case of the exponential utility}

-Figure \ref{fig1} reflects the impacts of $\alpha$, $\beta$ and $h$ on the equilibrium strategy for reinsurance and investment.
-As seen in subgraphs \ref{fig1} $(a)$ and $(d)$, both $\hat{q}(0)$ and $\hat{\pi}(0)$ first decrease monotonically as $\alpha$ increases and then increase monotonically.
+In this subsection, we adopt $\bar{s}_{1}=1.2$ and analyze the impacts of $\alpha$, $\beta$ and $h$ on the equilibrium strategy for reinsurance and investment under the exponential utility by Figures \ref{fig1} and \ref{fig7}.
+As seen in subgraphs \ref{fig1} $(a)$ and subgraphs \ref{fig7} $(a)$ and $(d)$, both $\hat{q}(0)$ and $\hat{\pi}(0)$ first decrease monotonically as $\alpha$ increases and then increase monotonically.
 This shows that prior to the extreme point, a higher average parameter corresponds to a smaller reinsurance strategy and a smaller investment proportion in the risky asset, which means the insurer adopts a more conservative reinsurance and investment strategy.
 Subsequent to the extreme point, a higher average parameter is associated with a greater reinsurance strategy and a greater investment proportion in the risky asset, which implies the insurer uses a more aggressive reinsurance and investment strategy.
 On the whole, the influence exerted by the average parameter $\alpha$ on the equilibrium reinsurance and investment strategy undergoes a transformation contingent upon the magnitude of the parameter.
-Moreover, subgraphs \ref{fig1} $(b)$ and $(e)$ disclose that both $\hat{q}(0)$ and $\hat{\pi}(0)$ exhibit a decreasing trend concomitant with the increase of $\beta$.
+Moreover, subgraphs \ref{fig1} $(b)$ and subgraphs \ref{fig7} $(b)$ and $(e)$ disclose that both $\hat{q}(0)$ and $\hat{\pi}(0)$ exhibit a decreasing trend concomitant with the increase of $\beta$.
 With the increment of $\beta$, the cumulative delayed information related to the insurer's wealth assumes a greater weight whereas the current wealth carries a smaller proportion.
 This suggests that the more emphasis the insurer places on the cumulative delayed information of the insurer's wealth under the exponential utility, the smaller the reinsurance and the proportion to the risky asset will be.
-Furthermore, subgraphs \ref{fig1} $(c)$ and $(f)$ present that the quantities $\hat{q}(0)$ and $\hat{\pi}(0)$ undergo a reduction in tandem with the growth of $h$.
-As $h$ increases, the averaging horizon extends, thereby rendering the cumulative delayed information of the wealth more stable.
-Then, the insurer adopting the exponential utility accepts to reduce the proportion allocated to the risky asset and lower the reinsurance ratio.
+Furthermore, subgraphs \ref{fig1} $(c)$ and subgraphs \ref{fig7} $(c)$ and $(f)$ present that the quantities $\hat{q}(0)$ and $\hat{\pi}(0)$ undergo a reduction in tandem with the growth of $h$.
+As $h$ increases, the averaging horizon extends, which suggests the insurer adopting the exponential utility accepts to reduce the proportion allocated to the risky asset and lower the reinsurance ratio.
 All aforementioned behaviors correspond to the results in equations \eqref{eq70} and \eqref{eq71}.
+What is more, Figure \ref{fig7} shows that $\hat{\pi}(0)$ decreases with the increase of $\delta$.
 Additionally, it is readily apparent that a higher expected risk aversion degree for the insurer corresponds to a more cautious reinsurance and investment strategy.
 Specifically, the insurer with greater expected risk aversion is inclined to acquire additional reinsurance and allocate a smaller proportion to the risky asset.
 It is also intriguing to note that this phenomenon persists in the subsequent Figures \ref{fig2}-\ref{fig6} under varying parameter configurations.